mindlab-snu/mindlab-snu.github.io/projects/project.md

 #### Data science applications

-For applications, we aim to apply the ML algorithms to solve a real-world problems that can lead to a high impact.
+For applications, we aim to apply the ML algorithms to solve a **real-world problems** that can lead to a **high impact**.
 Some of the recent topics include multi-modal model inference, neuroscience / medical image analyses, semiconductor random variation prediction, image restoration, radar-based activity recognition, satellite-based PM2.5 estimation, etc.

 Some recent funded projects include the following:
 - Pre-training large-scale multi-modal model (Supported by IITP-[MSRA](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) (2021-2022))